McMvMc/PersonalTelepresence/README.md

-# Motion Matters:<br/>Neural Motion Transfer for Better Camera Physiological Sensing
+# Motion Matters: Neural Motion Transfer for Better Camera Physiological Sensing

 This is the repository that contains source code for the [project website](https://motion-matters.github.io) associated with the [MA-rPPG-Video-Toolbox](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox).